(1) "Qualifications summary" means documents required to be submitted by the bidder in order to determine responsibility and responsiveness;

 (7) The estimated date and time of the reverse auction event.

-(E) Addenda to the ITB shall reference the portions of the ITB it amends and shall be provided to all prospective bidders known to have received an ITB.
-The department may fulfill this addenda distribution requirement by posting the addenda on its web site, at its discretion.
+(D) Addenda to the ITB shall reference the portions of the ITB it amends by posting the addenda on its web site, at its discretion.

 (1) Upon receipt, each qualifications summary response and modification shall be time and date stamped but not opened and shall be stored in a secure place until the time and date set for the opening of qualifications summaries.